Staying safe in the orchard and packshed

 You may need to adjust some of your transport activities to accommodate these measures.

 The impacts of COVID-19 on the food service sector will impact the overall consumption of avocados.
-The food service sector has been an important market for Class 1 fruit and bulks and this market has disappeared overnight.
-In addition to this, exports have effectively stopped (although some opportunities are re-emerging), and this has been an important market for smaller sizes, in particular.
+The food service sector has been an important market for Class 1 fruit and bulks and this market can disappear overnight when lockdowns occur.
+In addition to this, exports have been impacted (although some opportunities are re-emerging, especially as exporters start to use sea freight options); export has been an important market for smaller sizes, in particular.

 It is essential that everyone who is harvesting or about to start harvesting carefully considers the current market dynamics and the options available to respond to changes.